roostercoopllc/sinful-channel-api/README.md

 * The steamer will be given control of which Features to turn on/off, the channel point price per redemption
 * All Feature durations and costs can be determined by the Streamer (or Moderators)
 * Redeemed points will be deducted from the redeeming user following a confirmation on behalf of the Streamer or moderators; points may be refunded if the redemption is declined
+* The Streamer must have a current version of OBS (Version 26.1.x or newer)
+* The Streamer must

 #### Notes on usage
 * Currently, you need to have all fields filled out before "starting" the script.